probcomp/developer/README.md

 ### Make additional host directories available inside the container

-To make additional host directories available from inside the container add additional entries to the YAML list in `docker-compose.yml` at the keypath `services` `notebook` `volumes`.
+To make additional host directories available from inside the container, first `cp docker-compose.override.yml.example docker-compose.override.yml` and then add additional entries to the YAML list in `docker-compose.override.yml` at the keypath `services` `notebook` `volumes`.
 For more information see the [official Docker documentation for the `volumes` key](https://docs.docker.com/compose/compose-file/#volumes).

 Additionally, the `Makefile` automatically prepends your username to container names to avoid namespace collisions.